Alex-Linhares/FARGonautica/README.md

 Daniel Defays sent in 2006 a [printed version of the sourcecode to Alex Linhares](/Software/Numbo/numbo.Daniel.Defays.1987.pdf).
 This has been just scanned and archived in this repo, and a [digitized version](Software/Numbo/numbo-digitized/) is now available.

 Linhares is developing a verson of Numbo in python.
-There seems to be a [version in Clojure](https://github.com/twhume/numbo), by [Tom Hume](https://www.tomhume.org/numbo/), but it has not beern tested by me.
+There is a [version in Clojure](https://github.com/twhume/numbo), by [Tom Hume](https://www.tomhume.org/numbo/), but it has not been tested by me.